uml-robotics/ROS.NET_Unity_Assets/README.md

 Modify the fields for ROS_MASTER_URI, ROS_HOSTNAME, and NODENAME accordingly.
 You may rename this file as you wish, but set this file as the textasset to the [ROSMASTER] gameobject.

 You should now be able to communicate with ROS

+LoadMesh
+To use the loadmesh, place your robot models inside the Resources/UnityResources folder.